ORTHOPEDIC MASSAGE THERAPY

 This kind of listening with just the right amount of input from the practitioner can be a powerful signal of safety and support for the body to unwind deeply held tensions in neural tissue, bones, muscles, fascia and organs that may not respond to more vigorous interventions.
 The practitioner helps create the conditions, but it is the client's system that does the real work of healing.

 Craniosacral therapy can be an effective complimentary approach to recovering from chronic stress and many types of trauma.
-It's emphasis on cultivating a pre-cognitive embodied sense of safety and as well as its attunement to the energetic qualities within organs and balance within various parts of the nervous system helps to build capacity and resilience from the cells up, putting some metaphorical solid ground underneath cognitive and relational approaches.
+It's emphasis on cultivating a pre-cognitive embodied sense of safety and as well as its attunement to the energetic qualities within organs and balance within various parts of the nervous system helps to build capacity and resilience from the cells up, putting some embodied ground underneath cognitive and relational approaches.
 I am careful to focus within the scope of my training and refer to other providers when appropriate.

-The experience of receiving biodynamic craniosacral therapy is typically one of deep relaxation and enhanced perception of subtle layers of sensation within the body.
+The experience of receiving craniosacral therapy is typically one of deep relaxation and enhanced perception of subtle layers of sensation within the body.
 The effect is often a body and mind with more fluid ease.

 Image by Shinichi Maruyama